googleapis/google-cloud-cpp/release/README.md

 *merged*.

-We want to create the release from a stable point in the default branch (`main`), and we want this point to include the updated release notes and API baselines.
+We want to create the release from a stable point in the default branch (`main`), and we want this point to include the updated release notes.
 There may be exceptions to this guideline, you are encouraged to use your own judgment.

 ### a.
 Run the release script